appveyor/website/src/docs/enterprise/setup-master-vm.md

 ## Setup Master VM

 Login to Master VM via RDP.
 Please note that your builds will be run under the user you are currently logged in with, so if you want to run builds under different username please create a new user and re-login before contunue to the next steps.
-We recommend using standard `appveyor` username.

 ### Basic configuration